 This historic 1885 lighthouse was built to protect the entrance the very busy Active Pass and is still in use today, although automated electronics have replaced the (presumably) crotchety lighthouse keepers.

-Georgina Point was one of our favourite spots on Mayne Island, with the soft morning light doing superb things to our lighthouse, flag, ferry, ocean and tree photos.
+Georgina Point was one of our favourite spots on the island, with the soft morning light doing superb things to our lighthouse, flag, ferry, ocean and tree photos.
 We didn’t personally see any wildlife but they say this is a great place to spot seals, seabirds and even orcas now and then.

-There are dozens of places on Mayne Island to go for a dip and cool off on a hot summer day.
+There are dozens of places to go for a dip and cool off on a hot summer day.
 Any of the beaches, obviously, are good choices.
 Both Campbell Bay and Piggott Bay are known for having warmer water than most.

 Churches are not all that common in the Gulf Islands but this classic 1898 church is well-preserved and worth checking out.
 The church was founded by Canon Paddon after he spent his first couple years on Mayne Island giving services in Robson’s Hotel.

-It features the famous 1952 Lych Gate and its graveyard is the final resting place of most of Mayne Island’s original settlers.
+It features the famous 1952 Lych Gate and its graveyard is the final resting place of most of the island’s original settlers.

 Despite being rather small, the museum houses an impressive array of historical artifacts, informative displays and even relics from the Zephyr, the oldest shipwreck in the Gulf Islands.

-Another great spot for random exploration, St John Point includes a large section of protected land in the far southeastern corner of Mayne Island.
+Another great spot for random exploration, St John Point includes a large section of protected land in the far southeastern corner of the island.
 There are impressive red cedar and Douglas fir forest, a pair of rocky beaches and plenty of rugged coastline that is great for wandering and enjoying fabulous views of Pender and Saturna islands.

 It was a common salmon fishing area for the Coast Salish First Nations and later was home to some early Japanese farms.